DDT - Distributed Debugging Tool

-- Start it up with ddt and then click 'Attach to a Running Program' if you have a program already running and want to debug that
+- Start it up with ddt and then click 'Attach to an already running program' if you have a program already running and want to debug that

-- Start it up with ddt and then click 'Open Core Files' to debug a program that generated a core file
+- Start it up with ddt and then click 'Open a core file from a previous run' to debug a program that generated a core file

 - Start it up with ddt ./my_program